Professional Women's Hockey League Players Association

 The Professional Women's Hockey League Players Association (PWHLPA) is the labor union for the group of professional hockey players under contract with member teams of the Professional Women's Hockey League (PWHL).
 The Association serves as PWHL players' exclusive collective bargaining agent.
-Leadership consists of an executive committee and player representatives from each of the six PWHL teams; Brian Burke serves as the executive director.
+Leadership consists of an executive committee and player representatives from each of the eight PWHL teams; Malaika Underwood serves as the executive director.

 In July 2023, the PWHLPA and the PWHL agreed on an eight-year collective bargaining agreement, which is in force from 2023 to 2031.

 History

 PWHPA

 Following the dissolution of the Canadian Women's Hockey League (CWHL) in 2019, over 200 prominent women's players, including Canadian and American national team players, founded the Professional Women's Hockey Players Association (PWHPA) to advocate for and organize towards a unified and stable professional women's hockey league.
 Although the National Women's Hockey League (NWHL) had been founded as the first truly professional women's league in 2015, PWHPA players vowed to boycott it.
 The NWHL was blamed in part for the collapse of the CWHL, and PWHPA players also saw the NWHL as unstable—for example, it had a history of pay cuts and minimum salaries reportedly as low as $2,000.
 As such, the PWHPA intended to instead pursue the establishment of a new league with what they considered a sustainable business model.

 The PWHPA spent the next several years courting corporate, media, and National Hockey League (NHL) partnerships, organizing a "Dream Gap" tour to generate support for its goal.
 For its part, the NHL proved unwilling to put its support fully behind the Premier Hockey Federation (PHF)—the rebranded NWHL—or establishing a new women's league with the PWHPA, and it encouraged the sides to discuss a merger.

 In 2022, the PWHPA entered a partnership with Mark Walter and Billie Jean King with the intent to launch their new professional league.